DanielHabib/ecommit/README.md

-# ecommit
+# :zap: ecommit :zap:
-Ecommit Generates a random emoji and appends it to your commit message.
+Ecommit Generates a random emoji and appends it to your commit message. :fire:
-Bring your repo to life
+Bring your repo to life :new_moon_with_face:

 ## Setup
 Put an alias in your bash profile